MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-1 Querying data.md

 Now, the problem with Redux is that it can be very complex and difficult to learn, especially for new developers.
 Plus, it requires a lot of boilerplate code and makes your applications more difficult to debug and maintain.

-React quarry on the other hand, is a lot simpler and more lightweight.
+React Query on the other hand, is a lot simpler and more lightweight.
 So Redux is no longer needed, in a lot of cases, at least for caching.

 If you have to maintain an older project that uses Redux first, see if you can replace it with React Query.